 The two-hour guided walking tour of Sony Pictures Studios in Culver City includes photo opportunities on the "Jeopardy" set and in front of the mobile meth lab from "Breaking Bad."
 Tours are offered four times a day Monday through Friday, but they can get very busy—probably because this is one of the cheapest studio tours in town—so it's recommended to make a reservation beforehand.

-You can't compare the Universal Studios Tour with the other studio tours because it is part of the Universal Studios Hollywood theme park.
-Not only do you have to pay theme park prices to take the tram tour, but it also includes special effects sets so you get to experience an earthquake, flood, car crash, King Kong 3D, and the Fast and the Furious simulation along the way.
-However, you also get to see outdoor backlot sets that have been used in TV shows and famous movies like Psycho and War of the Worlds and some sets, like Wisteria Lane, that are still in use for a variety of productions.
-The tour has to keep a distance from anything shooting that may be going on, so the route changes.
+Universal Studios Tours are unique in that they're actually part of the Universal Studios Hollywood theme park.
+You'll have to pay theme park prices to take the tram tour, which includes special effects sets so you get to experience earthquakes, floods, car crashes, "King Kong" in 3D, and a "Fast and the Furious" simulation along the way.
+You'll also get to see outdoor backlot sets that have been used in TV shows and famous movies like "Psycho" and "War of the Worlds."
+The route is ever-changing depending on which sets are in use.

 Melody Ranch Motion Picture Studio in Newhall, north of Los Angeles, is a working set for everything from westerns to war movies.
 Its museum houses nine decades of movie memorabilia, including the famous "Dukes of Hazard" car.
 Tours of the 22-acre lot are only available for groups, but if you come in April, you might be able to attend the annual Cowboy Festival (that is if it doesn't get relocated due to filming).